getodk/docs/openrosa-authentication.rst

 Overview
 ----------

-This API provides a standardized means with which OpenRosa devices are authenticated with compliant servers.
+This API provides a standardized means with which OpenRosa clients are authenticated with compliant servers.

 OpenRosa compliant devices MUST support both: